 I’ve also lost count of the number of times I’ve read regional and national patient stories where the headlines mentioned various parts of the anatomy only to find it was a Neuroendocrine Tumour in the detail.
 Frustratingly, many of these articles are also fundraising for the wrong type of cancer in addition to the misdirected awareness messages.

-The jury is still out on Aretha Franklin but hopefully the power of social media will help to dilute the incorrect publishing of her condition as Pancreatic Cancer.
+The power of social media will help to dilute the incorrect publishing of celebrities with the wrong cancer types, a particularly disadvantage for Neuroendocrine Cancer.
 The more stories and articles like this one, the more we can do to counter the onslaught of incorrect articles which are denying our cancer the publicity we deserve.
 The share button is below.